wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/visualize-data/includes/filter-sort-data.md

     > ![Partial screenshot of the Edit filters page.
 Focus is on the Add pop-out menu, displaying the available options of Add row, Add group, and Add related table.](../media/add-group.png)

-From a simple criterion to a complex set of criteria, you can set a filter definition by using a series of logical operations that determines whether a record should be displayed.
+From a simple criterion to a complex set of criteria, you can set a filter definition by using a series of logical operations that determine whether a record should be displayed.

 The filter definition isn't limited to the visible columns of a view, but for those visible columns, a shortcut is available to add a **Filter by** criterion.
 By selecting the column heading in the view editor, you can select a menu option to define the rule to apply.